j2ckson/cpusm/README.md

 cpu statistics monitor for linux cli

 cpusm is a cli-based system statistics monitor for linux.
-Developed using C, cpusm execution levies a relatively small system penalty, making it the ideal cli application for realtime statistics monitoring.
+Developed using C, cpusm imparts a relatively small system processing penalty, making it the ideal cli application for realtime statistics monitoring.
+Execution is tri-threaded with respect to statistics collection, statistics reporting, and program command/control.

 The code is not well documented, but I'm working on it [see cpusm.h for a breakdown of the totally intuitive and highly descriptive array, em[]]

 cpusm build instructions: